The Best Cheeses and Meats for Charcuterie Boards

 The Best Charcuterie Cheeses

-When making your cheese selections, it's important to have a mix of hard and soft cheeses and to mix salty and sweet options.
-As the Grazing Girls say, "It's all about layering those flavors!"
-That includes dressing the cheeses up with fig spread or honey, which they incorporate into their boards.
+When making your cheese selections, it's important to have a mix of hard and soft cheeses as well as salty and sweet options.
+Think about layering flavors by serving the cheese with fig spread, jam, honey, or peppered jelly.

-This is why must-have cheeses, per the pros, encompass a spectrum of flavors, textures, finishes, and aesthetics, all of which come together for a sophisticated experience.
-There are three cheeses that get the collective green light from our entire panel of pros: Brie, aged cheddar, and Gouda.
+The following cheeses encompass a spectrum of flavors, textures, finishes, and aesthetics, all of which come together for a sophisticated experience.

-"Brie has a delicate and natural texture with a melting, creamy body and slightly nutty aroma," Rasuli notes.
-"It's creamy, rich, and buttery, with a bloomy rind," the Grazing Girls add.
+According to sisters Jackie Cardace and Janel Presi of Grazing Girls, "It's creamy, rich, and buttery, with a bloomy rind."
 If you don't know where to start, Pratta recommends the St. Rocco Triple Crème Brie, which is particularly rich and luxurious. "[It's] creamy and classic," he states.

 Gouda is one of the Netherlands' most famous exports and national treasures—sweet, creamy, semi-hard, and among the most popular cheeses worldwide.
-In fact, it's so popular that it's often requested by Cardace, Presi, and Rasuli's clients specifically.
-It comes in a wide variety—smoked, with flavors added in like truffle—but Pratta's go-to is the 18-month matured Vintage Lot-18 by Artikaas, a six-generation cheesemaker.
+In fact, it's so popular that it's often requested by Cardace and Presi's clients, specifically.
+Gouda comes in a wide variety—smoked, with flavors added in like truffle—but Pratta's go-to is the 18-month matured Vintage Lot-18 by Artikaas, a six-generation cheesemaker.

 RELATED: Here's Your Cheese Party Checklist

-Finally, have fun with it!
-Experiment, taste, compare, and explore with your guests.
+Finally, have fun when choosing your charcuterie board items.
+Experiment, taste, compare, and explore before deciding on what to serve your guests.
 With these picks as your core features, you can bet no one will be bored with your board.